 Cupping uses vacuum suction over circular local areas of the body.
-It brings blood flow to the surface of the skin from a few inches down, much lower than is possible using Western techniques.
+It brings blood flow to the surface of the skin from a few inches down, much lower than is possible using Western massage techniques.
 The blood flow from deep down is used to:

 - help the body move stagnated blood,

 - increase blood circulation to a particular muscular, bone and skin area,

 - disperse internal heat,